Allen-Tildesley/examples/GUIDE.md

 however, it is based on a fairly symmetric cluster, with small distortions due to the fixed bond length and the need to maximise interactions.)

-In a practical application it would be advisable to add a production run at the end of the `mc_chain_wl_sw` program, during which the weights are no longer adjusted, allowing averages to be generated using a proper Markov chain.
+To obtain more reliable results it would be advisable to add a production run at the end of the `mc_chain_wl_sw` program, during which the weights are no longer adjusted, allowing averages to be generated using a proper Markov chain.